 # 10 – Talk Of The Town – The Pretenders

 We begin our list of the 10 Best Songs With the Word ‘Town’ in the Title with Talk of the Town by The Pretenders.
-Written by Chrissie Hynde, this track was initially released as a single in March 1980 and later appeared on the 1981 EP Extended Play, as well as on the album Pretenders II.
+Written by Chrissie Hynde, this track was initially released as a single in March 1980 and later appeared on the 1981 EP Extended Play and the album Pretenders II.
 The song’s origin lies in an intriguing blend of personal experience and artistic inspiration, as Hynde crafted the lyrics after observing a young fan during their first tour.
-The encounter, which remained unspoken, became a source of creative energy that inspired a narrative about longing, distance, and missed connections.
+The encounter, which remained unspoken, became a source of creative energy that inspired a narrative about longing, distance and missed connections.

 Read More: 10 Most Underrated Pretenders Songs